 Book reviews of between 500-700 words in length across the entire spectrum of sociological interests and concerns.

 Book reviews should be written so as to provide readers with an overview of the scope of the contents as well as a critical evaluation of the same.
 The evaluative content of reviews should, however, be constructively expressed; overly or destructively critical reviews will not be accepted.
+Please see our Book Review Guidance for more information on writing your review.

 Book reviews should be prefaced with bibliographic information in the following form: